adobe/aio-theme/README.md

   - https://github.com/simonwex
 ---
 </pre>

-You can also specify whether or not to show breadcrumb navigation on pages without a hero at the top.
+You can also specify whether or not to hide breadcrumb navigation on pages without a hero at the top.
 Pages with a Hero can flag that option on the Hero component if needed.
 <pre>
 ---
 title: Guides - Adobe Analytics